geotopmodel/geotop/readme.md

 **************************************
 ## REFERENCES

 Here is the full list of peer-reviewed publications that we know that are using the GEOtop model.
-Please let as know if some are missed! (updated December 2024):
+Please let as know if some are missed! (updated January 2025):

+* Li, Y., Rangarajan, S., Rahardjo, H. et al. Database of soil properties incorporating organic content from roots and soil organisms for regional slope stabilisation.
+Sci Rep 15, 1066 (2025). https://doi.org/10.1038/s41598-025-85250-5

 * Cheng, Y.; Li, Y. Application of Capillary Barrier Systems for Slope Stabilization Under Extreme Rainfall: A Case Study of National Highway 10, India.
 Infrastructures (2024), 9, 201. https://doi.org/10.3390/infrastructures9110201